ampsci

 ./ampsci -o hfs

 Here we will consider the simpler E1 operator.
-To our above example.in file, we can add the following block (note we may add as many Modulebrief blocks as we like, they will all be run one-by-one in order):
+To our above example.in file, we can add the following block (note we may add as many Module:: blocks as we like, they will all be run one-by-one in order):

 // example.in